Neuronal-Oscillations/group-handbook/docs/data/analysis.md

 - Connect directly via web browser to [nx.arc.ox.ac.uk](https://nx.arc.ox.ac.uk/)
 - Login using you SSO username and password
-- Press "<Create a new desktop or custom session>"
+- Press "Create a new desktop or custom session"
 - Press "Create a new virtual desktop"
 -